yanellinunez/USA_emissions_code/README.md

 - data_explor: sub-folder containing a single .rmd file with code to estimate the correlation among the independent variables
 - models: sub-folder containing all models used for the main and sensitivity analyses
 - figures: sub-folder housing the code that makes the paper figures
-- packages: sub-folder housing a script that loads all packages needed.
+- packages: sub-folder housing a script that loads all packages needed

 #######################################################################

 **Figures Folder**
 This folder contains some of the paper figures/tables but not all because some were too large.

 #######################################################################

 **Output Folder**
-This folder has a single .csv file with the coefficients from the linear models
+This folder has a single .csv file with the coefficients from the linear models.